 Meet Connie Stark

 Connie Stark has spent more than 30 years transforming fertility care, helping aspiring parents navigate the emotional and practical challenges of reproductive health.
-She is a nationally recognized leader, fertility leadership coach, and clinician who pioneered approaches that establish fertility coaching as an essential part of reproductive healthcare.
+A nationally recognized leader, fertility leadership coach, and clinician, she has pioneered approaches that established fertility coaching as an essential part of reproductive healthcare.
 Her work bridges clinical expertise, leadership, and innovation, building systems that support families beyond treatment alone.

 1988: The Exam Room